martijnboland/apptext/website/docs/api-keys.md

 ---
-id: apikeys
+id: api-keys
 title: API keys
 ---

-The public API endpoints (REST and GraphQL) are protected with an API key.
+The [public API endpoints](api-public) are protected with an API key.
 Consumers of those endpoints need to add an HTTP header `X-API-KEY` with a valid Api Key.

 You can create API keys via the Admin interface: